melanibe/CIL2018/README.md

 The scientific report associated to this project can be found in this repository (see `report.pdf`).
 This report describes the goal of the project, the model and the experiments we performed.

 #### Training Data available for this project:
-* 9600 scored images according to their similarity to the concept of a prototypical 'cosmology image' - number from 0.0 to 8.0, with 0.0 indicating a very low similarity.
+* 9600 scored images according to their similarity to the concept of a prototypical 'cosmology image'.
+Score ranges from 0.0 to 8.0, with 0.0 indicating a very low similarity.
 Most of the training images have a score under 3, none of them has a score above 6.5.
 * 1200 labeled images containing galaxy images (label = 1) and corrupted/irrelevant images (label = 0).

 The associated Kaggle Competition for the score prediction task can be found under: https://www.kaggle.com/c/cil-cosmology-2018